apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

 ## Step 3.
 Destroy Playground

-Before destroying Playground, it is recommended to delete the clusters created by KubeBlocks
+Before destroying Playground, it is recommended to delete the clusters created by KubeBlocks.

 ```bash
 # View all clusters